 Note: Before you can label a disk as an XVM disk, it must be formatted as an SGI disk.
-Under IRIX, if your disk has not been initialized during factory set-up, use the fx(1M) command to initialize the disk.
-For information on formatting a disk for use in XVM under Linux, see "Preparing to Configure XVM Volumes under Linux" on page 141.
+Under IRIX, if your disk has not been initialized during factory set-up, use the fx(1M) command to initialize the disk.Under Linux, use the fdisk command to format the disk as an SGI disk.